python-attrs/cattrs/docs/recipes.md

     @classmethod
     def from_tuple(cls, coordinates: tuple[float, float]) -> Point:
-        """Create a point from a tuple of coordinates.""" return Point(*coordinates)
+        """Create a point from a tuple of Cartesian coordinates.""" return Point(*coordinates)

     @classmethod